Jackxiini/jackxiini.github.io/index.md

 ## Research Interests

 My research interest lies in the broad area of **machine learning**, **deep learning**, and **time series data mining**.
 In particular, I am interested in developing efficient and accurate deep learning-based models for univariate and multivariate **time series classification**, **time series clustering**, and **anomaly detection**.
-My research also includes **interdisciplinary applications** of time series such as Astrophysics and healthcare, and interpretable machine learning.
+My research also includes **interdisciplinary applications** of time series such as astrophysics and healthcare, and interpretable machine learning.

 ## News